ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The following entry is added to the "HTTP/3 Settings" registry established by
 [HTTP3]:

-The `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` parameter indicates that the specified HTTP/3 endpoint is WebTransport-capable and the number of concurrent sessions it is willing to receive.
-The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.
+The `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` setting indicates that the specified HTTP/3 endpoint is WebTransport-capable and the number of concurrent sessions it is willing to receive.
+The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.

 Setting Name: